Are curtains or blinds best for kids bedrooms?

 Curtains or roman blinds win this category.
 Kids tend to enjoy bright colours and bold patterns or they might want a fabric featuring a favourite character from a book, TV show or movie.
 Because curtains and roman blinds are made of fabric the options for colours and patterns for your child to express themselves is almost limitless.

 Something to consider however is the age your child is and how well the style choices will date, especially if they’re in a transitionary age range (eg. 12 going into teens); you may want to opt for something more neutral so it lasts them 5+ years.
 In these cases, all types of blind would be suitable.

 Flutter By by Villa Nova

 Cleaning and maintenance

-Health & safety
+Health and safety

-Blinds or lightweight curtains are better for kids who suffer allergies.
+- Blinds or lightweight curtains are better for kids who suffer allergies.
 Thicker fabrics are better at collecting dust, pollen and dust mites.